Edwin Drake: Drake Well

-Claims of prior art exist, including Bóbrka, Poland in 1854, Wietze, Germany in 1857, and Oil Springs, Ontario, Canada in 1858.
+Claims of prior art exist, including in Bóbrka, Poland, in 1854; Wietze, Germany, in 1857; and Oil Springs, Ontario, Canada, in 1858.
 The importance of the Drake Well near Titusville was that it prompted the first great wave of investment and additional drilling that established petroleum as a major industry.
-Within a day of Drake's striking oil, Drake’s methods were being imitated by others along Oil Creek and in the immediate area.
+Within a day of Drake's striking oil, Drake's methods were being imitated by others along Oil Creek and in the immediate area.
 This culminated with the establishment of several oil boom towns along the creek.
 Drake's well produced 25 oilbbl of oil a day.
 By 1872, the entire area was producing 15.9 koilbbl a day.

 Drake set up a stock company to extract and market the oil.
 But, while his pioneering work led to the growth of an oil industry that made many people fabulously rich, for Drake riches proved elusive.
-Drake did not possess good business acumen.
-He failed to patent his drilling invention, and proceeded to lose all of his savings in oil speculation in 1863.
-He was to end up as an impoverished old man, and in 1872 Pennsylvania voted an annuity of $1,500 to the "crazy man" whose determination founded the oil industry.
+Drake failed to patent his drilling invention, and proceeded to lose all of his savings in oil speculation in 1863.
+He ended up impoverished.
+In 1872, Pennsylvania voted an annuity of $1,500 to the "crazy man" whose determination founded the oil industry.

+Personal life

+In 1845, he married Philena Adams, who died while giving birth to their second child in 1854.
+Drake remarried three years later to Laura Dowd, sixteen years his junior, in 1857.
+During the summer of 1857, illness prevented Drake from carrying on with his job.
+He retained the privileges of a train conductor, including free travel on the railroads.
+In 1858, the Drake family relocated to Titusville, Pennsylvania, and in 1874 to Bethlehem, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania.

+Death

-He died on November 9, 1880 in Bethlehem, Pennsylvania, where he had lived since 1874.
-He and his wife are buried in Titusville, Pennsylvania next to a memorial built in his honor.
+He died on November 9, 1880, in Bethlehem, Pennsylvania.
+He and his wife are interred in Titusville, Pennsylvania, next to a memorial built in his honor.

+Legacy

+In 1934, the Drake Well Museum was opened in Titusville, Pennsylvania, highlighting Drake's career and role as the nation's first successful oil driller.